tofitsch/sandbox/README.md

 [storage.options.vfs]
 ignore_chown_errors = "true"
 EOF
-rm -rf /tmp/$USER/containers
-podman system reset -f
+rm -rf /tmp/$USER/containers   # old store blocks the driver switch otherwise podman system reset -f
 ```

-The `rm -rf` matters: podman records the driver in its database and refuses to switch while the
-old overlay store is still there (`User-selected graph driver "vfs" overwritten by graph driver
-"overlay" from database`).
-Check it took with `podman info | grep -A2 -i graphdriver`.

-Then clone and symlink as above. `/tmp` is node-local and gets cleaned, so the image is re-pulled
+Then clone and symlink as above ([Install](#install)). `/tmp` is node-local, so the image re-pulls
-whenever you land on a fresh node — the container home lives in `~/.sandbox-home` on AFS instead,
+on a fresh node; the persistent home lives in `~/.sandbox-home` on AFS instead.
-so the Claude Code login is not rebuilt with it.

-`docker` on lxplus is podman's own wrapper script, which prints `Emulate Docker CLI using podman.
-Create /etc/containers/nodocker to quiet msg.` on every invocation.
-It's purely cosmetic — it
-costs no time — but the fix it names (`touch /etc/containers/nodocker`) needs root, which lxplus
-accounts don't have, so it can't actually be silenced from a normal account.
-Safe to ignore.
+You'll see `Emulate Docker CLI using podman...` on every `docker` call — cosmetic, safe to ignore.

 ## Use